Cần Giờ Bridge: Planning and Design

 In order to drive between the Nha Be district and Can Gio District in Ho Chi Minh City, motorists currently have to go through the Binh Khanh Ferry Terminal, which has been receiving increasing amounts of traffic and subsequent delays.
 Trips across the Soai Rap river could take from fifteen to forty five minutes to cross a 1.2 kilometer span.

 Since 2007, there were discussions on replacing the Binh Khanh ferrys with a road cable-stayed bridge that would span the Soai Rap river.
-In 2019, a design was chosen for a three kilometer, four-lane, cable-stayedbridge.
+In 2019, a design was chosen for a three kilometer, four-lane, cable-stayed bridge.
 One of the bridge's pillars would be shaped similarly to mangrove trees as a reference to the Cần Giờ Mangrove Forest and with the bridge's railing to appear as waves to invoke Can Gio's seaside.

 Construction

 It was announced to be built under a "Build-Transfer" model, with a budget of 5.3 billion VND, and construction scheduled to begin in 2020.
 By 2020, the build-transfer model was reconsidered and a restructuring pushed the projected start date for construction to 2022.
 The location of the bridge was announced to start at the intersection between 15B Street and No. 2 Street in Nha Be District’s Phu Xuan urban area and connect with Rung Sac, 1.8 kilometers south of the Binh Khanh ferry terminal in the Binh Khanh Commune of Can Gio District.